wsdevv/Copper/README.md

 **********************************

 # Status
-- Lexer is being rewritten, goals are being changed, and some files are currently empty.
-I am Trying to start the project back up, currently uncompilable and unusable.
-- Changed back to origional name (I don't know why I changed it in the first place)
+- Dead (for now) (mainly a study project)

 # Copper
 A open source compiled programming language, In development.
 (Note: I failed to specify this earlier, but this is a personal project, and there are no guarentees that it will ever be completed)

 ## Goals